k-yak/stati18n/README.md

 ----------
 **Todo :**

-- Referencing managment : the default language is directly copied in HTML file ?
+- SEO managment : Google index js and css, but what about SEO performance ?
 - Graphic tool to create everything

 ----------